BRETT MURRAY

 2003

-Literally and Figuratively: Text and Image in South African Contemporary Art, Michael Stevenson Contemporary, Cape Town, South Africa
+Literally and Figuratively: Text and Image in South African Contemporary Art, Stevenson, Cape Town, South Africa

 Absolutely/Perhaps, Simon Mee Fine Arts, London, UK